BioHPC/LONGO/README.md

 # Pre-processing:
 In order to use LONGO the data needs to be in a specific format.
 This format has the gene identifier in the first column and all of the other columns are expression values.
 The first row can be a header.
-The script file in the LONGO directory has multiple examples of pre-processing.
+The script file in the LONGO-script directory has multiple examples of pre-processing.